joggrdocs/support/docs/welcome-to-joggr.md

 # Common FAQs

-**How do I add a code snippet to my document?**

-\*Please watch \*[\*this \*](https://www.loom.com/share/0f2809f337c1428c9ba623dc79a1e7bb)*30-second video on how to add a code snippet to a document.*

 **Can I see an audit history?**

 *Yes, of course.
 Joggr is built on top of GitHub.
-Every JoggrDoc created is committed to GitHub.
+Every JoggrDoc created is committed to GitHub as a markdown file.
 Therefore, you can manage the audit history just like you do with your codebase *😀* *[*Here*](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file)* is GitHub's documentation on how to view the history of a file.*

 **What happens when I move documents in Joggr?
 GitHub?**

 *In Joggr, feel free to move documents into any directory that you desire.
 Moving documents between directories in Joggr will have zero impact on where this is stored in GitHub.*

 *If you move a document (.md) file in GitHub that also exists in Joggr, there will be no issue.
 However, there is one edge case we currently do not support.
-If you move a GitHub .md file to another location in GitHub AND rename it at the same time, Joggr will not update our understanding of its location.
-This could cause things to break.*
+If you move a GitHub .md file to another location in GitHub AND rename it at the same time, this will cause the Joggr "link" to the document to break.
+We use this link to help maintain the document.
+Please reach out if you have any questions on this edge case.*

 **What happens when I delete a document?
 Does it delete in GitHub?**

 *When you delete a document in Joggr, it only deletes it in Joggr.
 The document will remain in Github.
 If you delete a document in GitHub, then the document will be deleted in both GitHub and Joggr.*

-**How do I add more repositories to Joggr?**

 <!-- @joggr:editLink(d7a40021-0c3b-4be0-ac2d-f86affb84027):start -->
 ---